rishiso/Caesar-Cipher/README.md

 # Python-Caesar-Cipher
-This program outputs a Caesar cipher using a randomly-generated key.
+This program outputs a Caesar cipher based on the chosen key.